Euphemia1/kms/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
+This project is configured for deployment on Vercel with Supabase as the database backend.
 Connect your GitHub repository to Vercel and set the following environment variables:

-- DB_HOST
+- DB_HOST (Your Supabase database host)
-- DB_USER
+- DB_USER (Usually 'postgres')
-- DB_PASSWORD
+- DB_PASSWORD (Your Supabase database password)
-- DB_NAME
+- DB_NAME (Usually 'postgres')
-- DB_PORT
+- DB_PORT (Usually '5432')

+For local development, you can use the MySQL scripts, but for production deployment, PostgreSQL with Supabase is recommended.

 ## Admin Access